 Hungry for more?
 Take a peek at the awesomeness that will be dished up in this epic vegan cookbook:

-Excerpted from the book THE WICKED HEALTHY COOKBOOK by Chad Sarno, Derek Sarno, and David Joachim.
+Wicked Healthy Almond Meringue Cookies recipe excerpted from the book THE WICKED HEALTHY COOKBOOK by Chad Sarno, Derek Sarno, and David Joachim.
 Copyright © 2018 by Chad Sarno and Derek Sarno.
+Article edited by Amanda Meth.
 Reprinted with permission of Grand Central Life & Style.
 All rights reserved.